The New "KUWTK" Supertrailer Teases Breakups & Make Ups

 “I want kids badly,” the model admits in the supertease.
 “Soon, too!”

-Unfortunately, not everyone is getting back together — the dissolution of one of the show’s most central couples might also take centre stage during the final season of KUWTK.
-Though the family officially wrapped filming for the show on January 9, the rumours about Kim and Kanye’s impending divorce were already dominating headlines, which means that there’s a high probability of their marriage problems playing out on the show this season.
-The latest KUWTK trailer doesn’t reference the breakup drama explicitly, but it does feature flashbacks from Kim’s pregnancies and her 2014 wedding to the rap icon as well as a brief but noteworthy, a glimpse of the KKW Beauty founder having an emotional moment.
+Unfortunately, not everyone is getting back together — the dissolution of one of the show’s most central couples might also take center stage during the final season of KUWTK.
+Though the family officially wrapped filming for the show on 9th January, the rumours about Kim and Kanye’s impending divorce were already dominating headlines, which means that there’s a high probability of their marriage problems playing out on the show this season.
+The latest KUWTK trailer doesn’t reference the breakup drama explicitly, but it does feature flashbacks from Kim’s pregnancies and her 2014 wedding to the rap icon as well as a brief but noteworthy, glimpse of the KKW Beauty founder having an emotional moment.

 “Yeah, I feel like a fucking loser!”
 Kim wails.